Login with a PassKey for ProcessWire

 How it works (Long version TLDR;)

-The user clicks a button, then:
+For username/email + passkey login, the user clicks a button, then:

-1. The button click triggers an api call to the server identifying the user by the input value of the username field.
+1. The button click triggers an API call to the server identifying the user by the input value of the username field.

 2. The server then runs through a series of scenarios regarding the submitted username: